noodldocs/noodldocs.github.io/guides/variables-and-objects.md

 Check out the reference documentation for [Variable](/nodes/data/variable.md) for more details.

 ## Objects
 Objects works very much like the variable node but they can contain many values.
-You can create and name any number of values on an **Object** node and then use it just like you would use a variable node.
+You can create and name any number of properties on an **Object** node and then use it just like you would use a variable node.
 You simply edit the properties of the Object node and create and name new ones as you like.

 <div class="ndl-images">
     <img src="/guides/for-each/object-props.gif" class="ndl-image med"></img>